Magical Realism and Gabriel García Márquez: World Literature Roots

 7. One Hundred Years of Solitude and Magical Realism

-One Hundred Years of Solitude is García Márquez’s most famous novel and a major example of magical realism.
+One Hundred Years of Solitude is García Márquez’s most celebrated novel and one of the defining works of magical realism.

 8. Love in the Time of Cholera and Human Emotion

-Lovein the Time of Cholera (1985) is less openly magical, yet it still carries García Márquez’s sense of wonder.
+Love in the Time of Cholera (1985) is more realistic in form, yet it still carries García Márquez’s unmistakable sense of wonder.

 9. Other Important Works by Gabriel García Márquez